-All personnel at our company undergo regulatory training.
+All personnel of K. Shepherd & Son undergo regulatory training.

-Following on from current Working at Height Regulations, tree surgeons must take further measures to address potential hazards for aerial work.
+Following on from current Working at Height Regulations, tree surgeons must take further precautions to address potential hazards for aerial work.
 This includes performing risk assessments before climbing trees, such as unstable branches.
-Ground supervisors communicate with aerial workers continually and also keep a constant eye out for dangerous situations.
+Ground supervisors communicate with aerial workers continually whilst keeping a vigilant eye out for potentially dangerous situations.

-We can undertake aerial work in Godalming and the surrounding Cranleigh, Farnham, Guildford, Haslemere and Woking areas, such as sectional dismantling, in complete safety.
+We can undertake aerial work, such as sectional dismantling, in complete safety in Godalming and the surrounding Cranleigh, Farnham, Guildford, Haslemere and Woking areas.